 The Regional Board must submit the name and date of the Official Regional Qualifying Competition for the Canadian Closed Championship to the CDS Board no later than September 1st of the year prior to the next Canadian Closed Championship.
 The date of each Regional's Association Official Qualifying Competition for the Canadian Closed Championship must be held a minimum of 3 weeks prior to the Canadian Closed Championship.
-The date of each Regional's Association Official Qualifying Competition for the Canadian Closed Championship will be published on the CDS and Regional Association web sites.
+The date of each Regionality association Official Qualifying Competition for the Canadian Closed Championship.
+The date of each Regionality association official Qualifying Competition for the Canadian Closed Championship.
+The date of each Regionality association Official Qualifying Competition for the Canadian Closed Championship will be published on the CDS and Regional Association web sites.